hellodavie/dotfiles/readme.md

 <br>
 <br>

-Here are some of my somewhat disorganised dotfiles.
+Here are some of my (disorganised) dotfiles.
 Parts of this rice are based on dotfiles from [elenapan](https://github.com/elenapan/dotfiles) and [owl4ce](https://github.com/owl4ce/dotfiles).
 Thank you! ✨🤍

 Fonts used: